techemstudios/wems_tech/tiny_tech/README.md

                     0 1

 Because of the age group, put more focus on explaining the binary number system, rather than the decimal number system.
-Explain with the binary flashcards.
+Explain using visuals, with the binary flashcards.

 #### Make your own Binary Flashcards

 Activity to visually see how the binary number system operates by practicing a method that converts decimal numbers to binary.
 Ask for five volunteers.
 Reiterate the place values.
 Explain that when the card is flipped to show the darker side, this means the place value is OFF, or zero.
 When the card is flipped to show the dots, the value is ON, or one. flip the correct cards (turn "ON") to collectively show the number, one in binary.
 Do this for the numbers, 2 - 10.

+***

+# Day Four

+`10/30/2017`

-###
+### Logic Gates
+####  Digital Switching Devices

+The next computer layer is the **Hardware** layer.
+Discuss what hardware is, and the comparison between hardware and software.
+Along with the physical devices we've mentioned are hardware, like monitors, a mouse, keyboard, printers, etc.; they are other devices in a computer considered to be hardware, which we do not usually see on the surface such as circuits and gates.
+The circuits and gates in a computer control electricity flow.
+When you hear the word *"gate"*, what do you think of?
+You probably think of **open** and **close**, like a door would do.
+Remember in binary, there are only two values, **on** and **off**.
+So, we could say that gates only have two possible value too; only, the values are open and close.
+The two values for gates in computer hardware are represented with one and zero.
+When a gate has an output of **1**, we can say the gate is **open**, which allows electricity to flow.
+In contrast, an output value of **0** means the gate is closed, so there is no flow of electricity through the gate.

+These gates can be combined to form what are called circuits, which can perform more complicated tasks.
+In a circuit, one gate might have their output value as the input to another gate, and so on.
+Since circuits are made up of gates, the electricity flow through a circuit is controlled by the interaction of the gates.

+#### How to Express Gate Behavior

+There are three different ways we can represent the workings of gates:

+* Boolean expressions
+* Logic symbol diagrams
+* Truth tables